easik/Nets/README.md

 # Nets

-Chat written on Node.JS with a WebSocket protocol.
+Chat written in Node.JS with a WebSocket protocol.

 'node_modules' folder not included due to it's size.